Oh, those sloppy, comical dog tongues! The longer they are, the funnier and more slobbery they become.

 Long Tongue Runner-Ups

-While a St. Bernard, a Boxer, and a Pekingese may dominate the world record books, you never know which dog breed may rise — or rather, stretch — to the challenge of earning the longest dog tongue.
+While a St. Bernard, a Boxer, and a Pekingese may dominate the world record books as dog breeds with long tongues, you never know which other breeds may rise—or rather, stretch—to the challenge of earning the longest dog tongue.
 In our humble opinion, two types of dog breeds have the edge for producing long dog tongues.

 Conclusion